We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Motion sickness is a very common disturbance of the inner ear.
 It is caused by repeated motion from a vehicle or any other movements that disturb the inner ear.

 Some people experience nausea and even vomiting when riding in an airplane, automobile, or amusement park ride.
-One study, published in PloS one in 2013, suggested that 3-D movies can also cause nausea.
+One study, published in

 This condition is generally called motion sickness.
 When riding on a boat or ship, it is commonly referred to as sea sickness – but it is the same disorder.